tlswg/tls13-spec/draft-ietf-tls-tls13.md

 ## Negotiating with an older server

-A TLS 1.3 client who wishes to negotiate with such older servers will send a normal TLS 1.3 ClientHello containing 0x0303 (TLS 1.2) in ClientHello.legacy_version but with the correct version in the "supported_versions" extension.
+A TLS 1.3 client who wishes to negotiate with servers that do not support TLS 1.3 will send a normal TLS 1.3 ClientHello containing 0x0303 (TLS 1.2) in ClientHello.legacy_version but with the correct version in the "supported_versions" extension.
 If the server does not support TLS 1.3 it will respond with a ServerHello containing an older version number.
 If the client agrees to use this version, the negotiation will proceed as appropriate for the negotiated protocol.
-A client resuming a session SHOULD initiate the connection using the version that was previously negotiated.
+A client using a ticket for resumption SHOULD initiate the connection using the version that was previously negotiated.

-Note that 0-RTT data is not compatible with older servers.
+Note that 0-RTT data is not compatible with older servers and SHOULD NOT be sent absent knowledge that the server supports TLS 1.3.
 See {{zero-rtt-backwards-compatibility}}.

 If the version chosen by the server is not supported by the client (or not